4 September - 27 September

 Student Photography.
 Curated by Naoya Yoshikawa (Osaka University of Arts, Japan) and Ashley Walters (US).
 GUS Gallery & Laubscher Gallery (Ruth Prowse School of Art). ©Yuichi Nakai

-A book of photographs and text by JM Coetzee.
-Edited and introduced by Hermann Wittenberg.
-Central Library
+A book of photographs and text by JM Coetzee and edited and introduced by Prof Hermann Wittenberg.

 In an era dictated by seamless automation and infinite reproducibility, this group exhibition pivots around the deliberate desire for historic photographic processes.